emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week5/day1.md

+---
+title: Assessment
+day: 1
+language: en
+excerpt: Before you run away and cheat on me with a different course, I have a final assessment for you.
+Yes, it will be hard.
+Or maybe not?
+If it is, then get rekt.
+If it's not, then I guess I'm just a great instructor.
+---

 # Chapter 5 - Assessment

 Why hello there!
 You have officially made it to the end of this Intermediate Cadence Course.
 I congratulate you and hope you enjoyed taking this course.

 But before you run away and cheat on me with a different course, I have a final assessment for you.
 Yes, it will be hard.
 Or maybe not?
 If it is, then get rekt.
 If it's not, then I guess I'm just a great instructor.

 This assessment will walk you through a progressive example that will incorporate a lot of different concepts I taught you throughout this course.

 > NOTE: This assessment is a lot of DOING, and very little instruction.
 This means it will be a bit open-ended, and there may be different ways of doing things.
 The point of this is to make you think, have you STRUGGLE, and learn on your own.
 Use each Part as a milestone/checkpoint.